E. Coli Outbreak Linked to McDonald’s Quarter Pounders: 90 Cases Now Reported

 The CDC’s latest update brings the total number of known E. coli cases linked to McDonald’s Quarter Pounders to 90, with 27 hospitalizations and one death.

-“This outbreak may not be limited to the states with known illnesses, and the true number of sick people is likely much higher than the number reported,” the CDC said in a statement, in which the agency noted that many people recover from E. coli infections without medical treatment and don’t get tested so many cases go unreported.
+“This outbreak may not be limited to the states with known illnesses, and the true number of sick people is likely much higher than the number reported,” the CDC said in a statement, in which the agency noted that many people recover from E. coli infections without medical treatment and don’t get tested, so many cases go unreported.

 The Food and Drug Administration (FDA), which is carrying out an investigation into the outbreak, said in an Oct.
 30 update that two people among the 90 confirmed cases of E. coli developed hemolytic uremic syndrome.
-The individual who died was an older adult in Colorado and was not one of the two who developed the syndrome.
+The person who died was an older adult in Colorado and was not one of the two who developed the syndrome.

-“The current risk of illness from E. coli contamination is low because onions have been recalled and should no longer be available,” the FDA said, echoing the CDC’s position that the risk to public health from the outbreak is low.
+“The current risk of illness from E. coli contamination is low because onions have been recalled and should no longer be available,” the FDA stated, echoing the CDC’s position that the risk to public health from the outbreak is low.

 McDonald’s has stopped using onions from Taylor Farms in its products, and the company’s CEO has apologized.